vincent-lafouasse/book-notes/intro_gcc/notes4-7.md

 > dump.1 Combined with information from the symbol table produced by ‘-g’, the
 > core dump can be used to find the line where the program stopped, and the
 > values of its variables at that point

+> Some systems are configured not to write core files by default, since the
+> files can be large and rapidly fill up the available disk space on a system.
+> In the GNU Bash shell the command ulimit -c controls the maximum size of core
+> files.
+If the size limit is zero, no core files are produced.

+run `ulimit -c` to check for core file max size on my machine it's 0, and ive also never actually seen a core dump file

+in lldb
+set variables with
+`expr p = $value`

+can even malloc stuff

+`expr p = (int*)malloc(sizeof(int))`

+buncha useful stuff, but more complex stuff is offtopic for now ig

+## 6 Compiling with optimization